tshepang/blog-movies/content/movies/The Iceman (2012).rst

 `Michael Shannon`__ gives an excellent and unusual performance as a fearsome contract killer, in a movie with excellent cinematography and production design, and excellent writing.
-Another notable performance is that of `Ray Liotta`__, even though he plays his usual character, only this time I really enjoyed him, perhaps even more than in `Smokin' Aces`__.
+Another notable performance is that of `Ray Liotta`__, even though he plays one of his usual characters, only this time I really enjoyed him, perhaps even more than in `Smokin' Aces`__.
 There is not one other performance that is lacking, and even `Chris Evans`__ helped by hiding his not-too-talented face